Hesam-Varaee/cvm-missing-variable-detection/docs/VALIDATION_FINDINGS.md

 underlying effect never moved. **The instability lives in the pipeline's model-selection step, not in the physical signal being tested.**

-Scripts: full-sample OLS / VIF / fixed-formula bootstrap, run ad hoc; logic is straightforward to re-materialize as a standalone script if needed for the paper's supplementary material.
+Scripts: full-sample OLS / VIF / fixed-formula bootstrap, run ad hoc.

 ---